 • Marijuana Anonymous

-• SMART Recovery: SMART Recovery is focused on building personal motivation, managing urges, and helping people lead a balanced life.
-The program is volunteer-run, often by individuals in recovery who have been trained in the method.
-Though the groups are free, donations are appreciated.
+• SMART Recovery: SMART Recovery focuses on building motivation, managing urges, and leading a balanced life.
+The program is run by trained volunteers, and while groups are free, donations are welcome.

-• Women for Sobriety: Tailored specifically for women, Women for Sobriety provides in-person and online support groups.
-These groups focus on empowering women and promoting recovery with a set of principles designed to foster personal growth and sobriety.
+• Women for Sobriety: Designed specifically for women, this organization offers in-person and online support meetings.
+These groups empower women through principles designed to encourage personal growth and lasting sobriety.

 Frequently asked questions